-2) If media resource type is set to "DC", the DC media specification shall be included.
+2) If media resource type is set to "DC", the DC media specification represented in the data type "DcMedia" shall be included.
 The DC media specification shall include:

+a) media proxy configuration applicable to the media flow;

-a) Data Channel Mapping and Configuration information when originating/terminating data channel media flows on the Mb interface.
+b) Data Channel Mapping and Configuration information represented as defined in the attribute "streams" when originating or terminating data channel media flows on the Mb interface.
 It shall include the SCTP stream Id for the DC, and may include subprotocol, order, maxRetry, maxTime and priority may be included.

-b) Maximum Message Size, which represents the maximum size to be expected.
+c) Maximum Message Size, which represents the maximum size to be expected; and

-c) Data Channel Port, which represents the port of SCTP port for the Data Channel.

-d) Security Setup, which identifies the security setup of the DTLS connection.

-e) Security Certificate Fingerprint, which identifies the security certificate fingerprint.

-F Security Transport Identity, which identifies transport layer identity.
+d) the remote SCTP endpoint and DTLS Endpoint information as defined in the attribute "remoteDcEndpoint" which includes the SCTP port for the Data Channel, the security setup of the DTLS connection, the security certificate fingerprint and the transport layer identity.

-For establishing bootstrap data channel or P2A/A2P application data channel, the following parameters shall be included:

-a) media proxy configuration applicable to the media flow;

-b) remote MDC1/MDC2 media specification information to be applied on the media by the MF;

-c) Replacement HTTP URL for each streamId allocated by the application layer representing the application list (e.g. graphical user interface) offered to the IMS subscriber via the MDC1 interface.
+For establishing bootstrap data channel, the DC media specification shall include the remote MDC1 media specification information represented in the datatype Mdc1Info to be applied on the media by the MF and also the replacement HTTP URL for each streamId allocated by the application layer representing the application list (e.g. graphical user interface) offered to the IMS subscriber via the MDC1 interface.

+For establishing P2A/A2P application data channel, the DC media specification shall include the remote MDC2 media specification information represented in the datatype Mdc2Info to be applied on the media by the MF.